FREMONT CITY SCHOOLS

 If we do not have a written excuse from the child's physician, we may be unable to provide them with an alternative meal.

-Please contact Jessica Michel, Child Nutrition Supervisor, with any questions regarding this matter.
+Please contact Tracy Rusch, Child Nutrition Supervisor, with any questions regarding this matter.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.